openstack/ironic-specs/specs/approved/smartnics-to-dpus.rst

 workload is able to be executed on a card, such as a Neutron agent connected to the message bus in order to bind ports to the physical machine.

-Some initial community and vendor discussions also centered around futher potential use cases of providing storage attachments through, similar to the behavior of a Fibre Channel HBA.
+Some initial community and vendor discussions also centered around further potential use cases of providing storage attachments through, similar to the behavior of a Fibre Channel HBA.